 Laser modes

 A further complexity is added to the wavelength calibration due to the fact that the diode laser may ‘mode-hop’ to different frequencies.
 This occurs infrequently, and modes generally persist for months or years.
 However even within the modes there is some smaller drift over time that may be due to thermal effects.
 Modes are generally determined by monitoring the fringe voltages returned in the housekeeping data packets.
 Therefore, care must be taken to match laser modes/fringe voltages of target scans, and blackbody reference scans, during calibration.
-See 17
+See Figure 17 for an overview of the modes.